MaxHeuillet/sequentialAutoML/README.md

 The other files are to reproduce the Experiment.

 The results file used in the paper is too heavy for Git upload but is available upon request: maxime[[dot]]heuillet[[dot]]france[[at]]gmail[[dot]]com

+The requirements are:
+- Tensorflow 2.0
+- Tensorflow GPU
+- CUDNN
+- sklearn
+- keras